tk3369/BinaryTraits.jl/docs/src/design.md

 flytrait(x) = CannotFly()
 ```

 As you can see, our *opinion* is to define a new abstract type called  `FlyTrait`.
 Likewise, we define `CanFly` and `CannotFly` subtypes.
 Finally, we define a default trait function `flytrait` that just returns an instance of `CannotFly`.
-Hence, all data types are automatically disqualified from the trait by default.
+Hence, all data types are automatically defined from the trait by default.

 Now, when you do `@assign Duck with Fly,Swim`, it is just translated to: